Exploring Chinamans Beach in Mosman: Swimming and Picnics

-Chinamans Beach is a hidden treasure in Sydney’s Middle Harbour.
-Compared to its bigger neighbour Balmoral Beach further south, Chinamans Beach usually attracts a smaller crowd.
+Chinamans Beach is a hidden gem in Sydney’s Middle Harbour.
+Compared to its larger neighbour, Balmoral Beach to the south, Chinamans Beach typically attracts a smaller crowd.

-Rosherville Reserve, located just behind the beach, is a large green area, perfect for an afternoon picnic or a barbecue.
+Rosherville Reserve, just behind the beach, is a spacious green area that’s perfect for an afternoon picnic or barbecue.

-Ample free street parking is available around Chinamans Beach and Rosherville Reserve, but do note that some walking is required to get to the beach from the streets.
+There’s ample free street parking around Chinamans Beach and Rosherville Reserve, although some walking is required from the surrounding streets to reach the beach.

-The park does have a small (paid) car parking area along McLean Crescent in Mosman, but it tends to fill up quickly on sunny days (see map location).
+The reserve also has a small paid parking area along McLean Crescent in Mosman, but it tends to fill up quickly on sunny days (see map).

-Public transport is also an option, with various buses passing through Mosman from the city and Neutral Bay.
+Public transport is another option, with several buses running through Mosman from the city and Neutral Bay.
 Check the timetables on the NSW Transport Info website.

 In the map below: